OferE/bit2c/Readme.md

 ## Usage

-This is an example for accessing the public API
+This is an example of accessing the public API
 ```javascript
 var bit2c = require('./lib/bit2c');